apache/causeway-site/content/intro/tutorials/apacheconeu-2014.md

 * use [@ActionSemantics](http://isis.apache.org/reference/recognized-annotations/ActionSemantics.html) annotation to indicate the semantics of the action (safe/query-only, idempotent or non-idempotent)
 * annotate safe action as [@Bookmarkable](http://isis.apache.org/reference/recognized-annotations/Bookmarkable.html)
   * confirm is available from bookmark panel (top-left of Wicket UI)
+* optional: add an action to clone an object

 ## REST API